 4. Giving Huge Amounts of Money to Charity

 Giving from the heart makes the world a better place.
 If you are a person that donates a lot of money to charity, the IRS may take an interest in you and want to scrutinize your donations.
+You may be flagged for an audit.
 Be sure to maintain receipts for all donations, in case you are audited.

 5. Claiming a Home Office Deduction